We found 5 providers with an interest in gastrointestinal problems and who accept OSW - Rhode Island near Nashua, NH.

 Relevant Interests: , gastrointestinal motility disorders, chronic constipation

-Dr. Henning Gaissert's medical specialty is general surgery, vascular surgery, and thoracic surgery.
-He has a special interest in esophageal cancer, hyperhidrosis (excessive sweating), and lung cancer.
-He takes Blue Cross/Blue Shield, Coventry, and Humana ChoiceCare Network, as well as other insurance carriers.
-Dr. Gaissert's education and training includes medical school at Technical University Munich, Faculty of Medicine and Ludwig-Maximilians-University of Munich Faculty of Medicine and residency at Barnes-Jewish Hospital and Massachusetts General Hospital.
-He has received distinctions including Boston Super Doctors; Faculty Teaching Award, Dept Of Surg, Brown; and the University.
-In addition to English, Dr. Gaissert (or staff) speaks German and French.
-Dr. Gaissert is affiliated with The Miriam Hospital, Rhode Island Hospital, and Foundation Medical Partners.
-New patients are welcome to contact his office for an appointment.
+Dr. Henning Gaissert is a medical specialist in general surgery, vascular surgery, and thoracic surgery.
+Dr. Gaissert's clinical interests encompass esophageal cancer, hyperhidrosis (excessive sweating), and lung cancer.
+His professional affiliations include The Miriam Hospital, Rhode Island Hospital, and Foundation Medical Partners.
+He accepts Blue Cross/Blue Shield, Coventry, and Humana ChoiceCare Network, as well as other insurance carriers.
+Dr. Gaissert is accepting new patients.
+His education and training includes medical school at Technical University Munich, Faculty of Medicine and Ludwig-Maximilians-University of Munich Faculty of Medicine and residency at Barnes-Jewish Hospital and Massachusetts General Hospital.
+Awards and/or distinctions he has received include Boston Super Doctors; Faculty Teaching Award, Dept Of Surg, Brown; and the University.
+Dr. Gaissert (or staff) speaks the following languages: German and French.

 Relevant Interests: , esophageal cancer